Dark Chocolate Truffle Macarons

-- Once all batter is piped onto the sheets, take a sheet and wrap it against the counter as many times as it needs for the domes to spread into about 2-inch circles and for the tops to become smooth (this might take 5-10 times).
+Once all batter is piped onto the sheets, take a sheet and rap it against the counter as many times as it needs for the domes to spread into about 2-inch circles and for the tops to become smooth (this might take 5-10 times).
 Dust macarons tops with some more cocoa powder, if you wish.

-Bake the Dark Chocolate Truffle Macarons
+How to the Dark Chocolate Truffle Macarons

 - Bake macarons at 300F on the middle rack for 12-14 minutes, until the tops, are firm to the touch.